Spin42/buildroot-kobo/README.md

 **Currently supported devices:**
 - **Kobo Clara Colour** (with Secure Boot)

 ⚠️ **Important:** The Kobo Clara Colour uses Secure Boot, which requires a **custom init script** to properly boot into this system.
 Make sure to use the appropriate init script for secure boot devices.
+Check [kobo-init](https://github.com/Spin42/kobo-init) for an example.

 ### Device Limitations